ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 Alyvix's visual recognition capability is based on two well-known open source systems:

-- The |open-cv-link| computer vision project, which allows Alyvix to compare screen regions graphically
+- The :iconlink:`ext|OpenCV|https://opencv.org/` computer vision project, which allows Alyvix to compare screen regions graphically
-- The |tesseract-link| text recognition project, which lets Alyvix find writing in regions and convert it to computer-readable text, regardless of the font and font size used
+- The :iconlink:`ext|Tesseract|https://github.com/tesseract-ocr/tesseract` text recognition
+  project, which lets Alyvix find writing in regions and convert it to computer-readable text, regardless of the font and font size used

 .. image:: images/ad_component_types.png
    :class: image-boxshadow